 Distribution

+Siemens is responsible to the sales and distribution of its products.
 With respect to certain of our products in development, including our PT-INR test, part of our strategy is to establish distribution arrangements in the future.

 Regulatory clearances